 Cons: Few employment or business opportunities for foreigners; lengthy bureaucratic procedures to establish residency; relatively expensive for expats with U.S. dollars;

-Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, entrepreneurs; relatively inexpensive.
+Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, and entrepreneurs; relatively inexpensive.

 Cons: Serious safety concerns in some locations due to ongoing violent conflict between drug cartels; economic growth is highly dependent on U.S.; Mexico's tourism industry has been seriously affected by the increase in violent crime, though we have many contributors who travel and live in the country without incident for years.